aymane-smi/ClusteredData-Warehouse/readme.md

 | -----|-------|-------|
 | `POST`| {id : `string?`, fromCurrency: `String`, toCurrency: `String`, amount: `double` }[] | {id : `string?`, fromCurrency: `String`, toCurrency: `String`, amount: `double`, deal_timestamp: `LocalDateTime`}[]|

+### using swagger

+you can use swagger for api documentation by visiting `/swagger-ui/index.html`

+you can desactivate swagger in case you are deploing to the prof be changing `SWAGGER_ACTIVATION` in docker-compose to false

 ## Deploymenet